sleede/fab-manager/doc/environment.md

     EVENTS_IN_CALENDAR

 If set to 'true', the admin calendar will display the scheduled events in the current view, as read-only items.
-<a name="SLOT_DURATION"></a>

-    SLOT_DURATION

-Machine and space availabilities are divided in multiple slots of the duration set by this variable.
-Default value is 60 minutes (1 hour).

-⚠ Changing this value during the application life may cause serious issues.
-Please ensure there's no machine/space availabilities opened to reservation or already reserved **in the future** when you change this value.
 <a name="DEFAULT_MAIL_FROM"></a>

     DEFAULT_MAIL_FROM